ChurchSuite/churchsuite-api/modules/calendar.md

 ## Add one or more signups to an event

-* `POST /v1/calendar/event/:id/signups` will create a new contact in the Address Book
+* `POST /v1/calendar/event/:id/signups` will create a new signup for the event

 ```json
 {